github/update-project-action/README.md

 * `content_id` - The global ID of the issue or pull request within the project
 * `field` - The field on the project to set the value of
 * `github_token` - A GitHub Token with access to both the source issue and the destination project (`repo` and `write:org` scopes)
-* `operation` - Operation type (update or read)
+* `operation` - Operation type: "read" (omitted for "update" operations)
 * `organization` - The organization that contains the project, defaults to the current repository owner
 * `project_number` - The project number from the project's URL
 * `value` - The value to set the project field to.
-Only required for operation type update
+Only required for update operations

 ### Outputs